unytics/data-api/README.md

 We present below:

-1. how to write data manually to datastore at the expected format OR
+1. how to write data manually to datastore at the expected format
 2. how you can export a BigQuery table in datastore at expected format with one sql query.